-In light of the extraordinary circumstances during the current public health emergency, and as described in NP 19 COVID-19: Resumption of Court Operations, some court proceedings will be held virtually by audioconference or videoconference until further notice, unless otherwise ordered by a judge.
+In light of the extraordinary circumstances during the current public health emergency, and as described in NP 19 Court Operations during COVID-19, some court proceedings will be held virtually by audioconference or videoconference until further notice, unless otherwise ordered by a judge.
 Although the court proceeding is taking place virtually and judges, parties, lawyers, and court staff may attend by audioconference or videoconference, it remains a formal setting.